ABC-Center/ABC-guide/docs/wiki-guide/Why-use-the-organization-GitHub.md

 ### Visibility + Impact

-- Work hosted under the Imageomics GitHub organization is directly associated with and contributes to the institute's brand, showcasing the collective contributions of our teams and enhancing the visibility and impact of their work within the broader community.
+- Work hosted under the ABC GitHub organization is directly associated with and contributes to the institute's brand, showcasing the collective contributions of our teams and enhancing the visibility and impact of their work within the broader community.
 - Your profile is featured alongside repositories you contribute to, providing opportunities for networking with those who find your work valuable.

 ## Professional Development